jgerstmayr/EXUDYN/docs/RST/pythonUtilities/FEM.rst

 `CSRtoScipySparseCSR <https://github.com/jgerstmayr/EXUDYN/blob/master/main/pythonDev/exudyn/FEM.py\#L136>`__\ (\ ``sparseMatrixCSR``\ )

 - | \ *function description*\ :
-  | convert internal compressed CSR to scipy.sparse csr matrix
+  | DEPRECATED: convert internal compressed CSR to scipy.sparse csr matrix; should not be used and raises warning; use SparseTripletsToScipySparseCSR instead!

 Relevant Examples (Ex) and TestModels (TM) with weblink to github: